Plymouth, Massachusetts: Healthcare

-Plymouth is home to Beth Israel Deaconess Hospital-Plymouth (Jordan Hospital), the largest hospital in the southern region of the South Shore.
+Plymouth is home to Beth Israel Deaconess Hospital – Plymouth (formerly Jordan Hospital), the largest hospital in the southern region of the South Shore.
 It is the only major healthcare provider in the town.
 The hospital is a community medical center serving twelve towns in Plymouth and Barnstable counties.
 It consists of more than 30 departments, with 150 patient beds.
 The hospital also offers a rehabilitation center in The Pinehills region.

 While Beth Israel Deaconess – Plymouth Hospital (Jordan Hospital) is the only hospital in Plymouth.
 South Shore Hospital operates several offices and physician labs in South Pond.
 South Shore Hospital, in South Weymouth, is the largest hospital in southeastern Massachusetts.

 Transportation

 Highways

 Plymouth lies along the "Pilgrims Highway" portion of Route 3, which is the major route between Cape Cod and Boston.
 The town can be accessed from six exits on the highway, which is more than any other municipality along the Pilgrims Highway.
 Plymouth is also the eastern terminus of U.S. Route 44.
 The route has changed recently, as a new divided highway section has linked it to Route 3, before heading south and exiting at its old location before terminating at Route 3A, which more closely follows the shoreline and passes through Plymouth Center.
 Route 80's western terminus is at its intersection with old Route 44.
 Route 25 goes through a remote section of the town north of Buzzards Bay, but does not have an exit.
 Finally, the short Plimoth Patuxet Highway allows easy access between Routes 3 and 3A, with an exit that allows direct entry to Plimoth Patuxet's parking area.
 The highway is north of Manomet and south of Plymouth Center.